nrc/portable-interoperable/io-traits/README.md

 ## Alternatives

-There are several alternatives or tweaks possible to the design proposed above.
+There are several alternatives to the design proposed above.
 The first few are presented in separate files and I consider them feasible (though inferior to the above proposal), the later few are clearly sub-optimal and I haven't described them in depth.

 ### Readiness super trait